Housing

 Living in satisfactory housing conditions is one of the most important aspects of people’s lives.
 Housing is essential to meet basic needs, such as shelter, but it is not just a question of four walls and a roof.
 Housing should offer a place to sleep and rest where people feel safe and have privacy and personal space; somewhere they can raise a family.
 All of these elements help make a house a home.
 And of course there is the question whether people can afford adequate housing.

 Housing costs take up a large share of the household budget and represent the largest single expenditure for many individuals and families, by the time you add up elements such as rent, gas, electricity, water, furniture or repairs.
-But in addition to housing costs it is also important to examine living conditions, such as the average number of rooms shared per person and whether households have access to basic facilities.
-In Brazil, 82% of people say they are satisfied with their current housing situation, less than the OECD average of 87%.
-This level of subjective satisfaction reflects Brazil’s mixed performance in objective housing indicators.
+In Belgium, households on average spend 20% of their gross adjusted disposable income on keeping a roof over their heads, in line with the OECD average.

+In addition to housing costs it is also important to examine living conditions, such as the average number of rooms shared per person and whether households have access to basic facilities.
 The number of rooms in a dwelling, divided by the number of persons living there, indicates whether residents are living in crowded conditions.
-Overcrowded housing may have a negative impact on physical and mental health, relations with others and the development of children.
+Overcrowded housing may have a negative impact on physical and mental health, relations with others and children's development.
 In addition, dense living conditions are often a sign of inadequate water and sewage supply.
-In terms of basic facilities, an estimated 93.3% of people in Brazil live in dwellings with private access to an indoor flushing toilet, less than the OECD average of 97.8%.
+In Belgium, the average home contains 2.1 rooms per person, more than the OECD average of 1.7 rooms per person and one of the highest rates in the OECD.
+In terms of basic facilities, 99.3% of dwellings in Belgium containprivate access toan indoor flushing toilet, more than the OECD average of 97%.

 Indicators